browserengineering/book/book/chrome.md

 elt = objs[-1].node
 ```

-Now `node` refers to the specific node in the HTML tree that you
+This `elt` node is the specific node in the HTML tree that was
-clicked on.
+clicked.
 With a link, that's usually going to be a text node.
 But
 since we want to know the actual URL the user clicked on, we need to
 climb back up the HTML tree to find the link element: